bytecodealliance/wasmtime/cranelift/docs/ir.rst

     :arg MinBytes: Guaranteed minimum heap size in bytes.
 Accesses below this size will never trap.
     :arg BoundBytes: Fixed heap bound in bytes.
-This defines the amount of address space reserved for the heap, not including the guard pages.
+This defines the amount of address space reserved for the heap, not including the offset-guard pages.
-    :arg GuardBytes: Size of the guard pages in bytes.
+    :arg OffsetGuardBytes: Size of the offset-guard pages in bytes.

 Dynamic heaps
 ~~~~~~~~~~~~~

 A *dynamic heap* can be relocated to a different base address when it is
 resized, and its bound can move dynamically.
-The guard pages move when the heap
+The offset-guard pages move when
-is resized.
+the heap is resized.
 The bound of a dynamic heap is stored in a global value.

-.. inst:: H = dynamic Base, min MinBytes, bound BoundGV, guard GuardBytes
+.. inst:: H = dynamic Base, min MinBytes, bound BoundGV, offset_guard OffsetGuardBytes

     Declare a dynamic heap in the preamble.